 Considered to be the birthplace of modern college women’s basketball, Immaculata is home to the Mighty Macs, who won the first three national women’s college basketball championships in 1972, 1973, and 1974.
-The team is now the subject of the feature film The Mighty Macs, which opened nationwide on October 21, 2011.
+The championship teams were inducted into the Naismith Memorial Basketball Hall of Fame Class of 2014.
+The team is the subject of the feature film The Mighty Macs, which opened nationwide in 2011.

 In 1991, the bilingual/bicultural master's program was integrated into the Immaculata Graduate Division, together with the addition of music therapy on the master's level, and doctoral programs in clinical psychology and educational leadership and administration.

-Immaculata received final approval from the Pennsylvania Department of Education for the doctoral degree program in clinical psychology in 1994 and, in 1997, for the doctoral program in educational leadership.
-In February 1999, Immaculata received approval for a new Master of Arts degree in organization leadership with concentration in organizational effectiveness and applied gerontology.
-In 2000, the Pennsylvania DOE approved a doctoral degree program in school psychology, and in spring 2004, a Master of Science program in nursing was established.
+Immaculata received final approval from the Pennsylvania Department of Education for the doctoral degree in clinical psychology in 1994 and, in 1997, for the doctoral program in educational leadership.

 In 1995, an accelerated undergraduate degree program was established as a model for an innovative mode of delivery for working adults.
 Following the success of the first accelerated program, additional accelerated programs were gradually introduced.

 As a result of its unprecedented growth, Immaculata reshaped its internal structure.
 In July 2000, Immaculata adopted a three-college organizational structure, composed of the Women's College, the College of LifeLong Learning, and the College of Graduate Studies.
 In June 2002, Immaculata College received confirmation of university status and, in August of that year, the college became known as Immaculata University.